san-sei/documents/content/en/docs/for_administrators/app_integrations/integration_guides/app_integration_guides/vmware_horizon.md

 8. Configure authentication settings:
    - Set `Auth Methods` to `SAML`.
    - In the `Identity Provider` drop-down, select the IDmelon provider.
-   - Download the SAML service provider metadata and upload it to the IDmelon panel.
+   - Download the SAML service provider metadata and upload it to the IDmelon panel (SP SAML Configuration - Horizon UAG Metadata XML file).
    - Scroll down and click `Save`.

    ![alt](/images/vendor/sso/vmware_horizon/uag_08.png)

-## Conclusion
+## Troubleshooting

 You have successfully integrated IDmelon as an Identity Provider (IdP) with VMware Horizon.
 To troubleshoot any issues, you can download logs from the bottom of the UAG admin panel.